UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-26-team08-DeepFakeGeneration.md

 ![GAN structure]({{ '/assets/images/group08deepfake/GAN-structure.png' | relative_url }})
 {: style="width: 800; max-width: 150%;"}
-*Fig 1.
+*Fig 2.
 A simple structure for GAN network.
 (Image source: <https://neptune.ai/blog/6-gan-architectures>)*

-Here we investigate some interesting methods and introduce their ideas through the main innovations in these methods and code explanation:
+Below we mainly focus on two applications, **Image Animation** and **Image-to-image Translation**, of DeepFake Generation.

+## Image Animation

-#### First Order Motion Model for Image Animation
+### First Order Motion Model for Image Animation

 The First Order Motion Model animates an object in the source image according to the motion of a driving video.
 The method uses self-learned keypoints together with local affine transformations to model complex motions.
 (Therefore, they call this method a first-order method.)
 Note that they uses an occlusion-aware generator and extends the equivariance constraint, commonly used for keypoints detection training, to improve the estimation of local affine transformations. <br>

 ![First-order Model Demo]({{ '/assets/images/group08deepfake/vox-teaser.gif' | relative_url }})
 {: style="width: 800; max-width: 150%;"}
-*Fig 2.
+*Fig 3.
 First Order Motion Model on VoxCeleb Dataset.
 (Image source: <https://github.com/AliaksandrSiarohin/first-order-model/blob/master/sup-mat/vox-teaser.gif>)*

 The framework consists of two modules: **the motion estimation module** and **the image generation module**.